leohurican21/leohurican21/README.md

 - 👋 Hi, I’m @leohurican21
-- 👀 I’m interested in Termux
+- 👀 I’m interested in Termux & Linux
 - 🌱 I’m currently learning Python 3
-- 💞️ I’m looking to collaborate on dev-repos
+- 💞️ I’m looking to collaborate on dev-repo
 - 📫 How to reach me ...

 <!---
 leohurican21/leohurican21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.